stemangiola/CuratedAtlasQueryR/README.md

 ### Extract the counts as a Seurat object

-This convert the H5 SingleCellExperiment to Seurat so it might take long time and occupy a lot of memory dependeing on how many cells you are requesting.
+This convert the H5 SingleCellExperiment to Seurat so it might take long time and occupy a lot of memory depending on how many cells you are requesting.

 ``` r